artkonekt/resource/docs/defining-resources.md

 - `$source->fieldName` if the source has such a property (won't work via magic getter),
 - `$source->field_name` property (also works via magic getter)

+> The behavior above is defined by the default built-in transformer that ships with this library.
+> See the [Transformers](transformers.md) section for details about customization.

 ## Using Resources

 Once the resource is defined, it may be returned from a route or controller: